Turkish opposition leaders meet to counter Erdogan's system

 Davutoglu and Babacan were co-founders of Erdogan’s ruling party and served in top positions but broke away to form their own parties in criticism of Erdogan’s policies.

-The second largest opposition party, the pro-Kurdish Peoples’ Democratic Party, was not at the meeting.
+The second-largest opposition party, the pro-Kurdish Peoples’ Democratic Party, was not at the meeting.
 The government has attacked that party and many of its members, including its former leaders, have been imprisoned over alleged links to outlawed Kurdish militants.
-Erdogan has also accused the Republican People’s Party of siding with “terrorists.”
+Erdogan has also accused the Republican People’s Party of siding with “terrorists,” claims the party denies.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.